Biogen Anti-Slavery and Human Trafficking Statement

 Policies related to slavery and human trafficking

 Biogen is committed to conducting business in accordance with the highest degree of integrity and in compliance with applicable laws, which includes recognizing and respecting human rights.
-Biogen prohibits all forms of slavery and human trafficking within our supply chains and business operations.
+Biogen prohibits all forms of modern slavery and human trafficking within our supply chains and business operations.

 Biogen expects that our suppliers adhere to the Code of Business Conduct, which provides guidance and requirements for doing business with Biogen.
 In addition, suppliers are also required to comply with the terms and conditions of applicable contracts and purchase orders entered into by both parties.
 Each supplier doing business with Biogen under these terms and conditions agrees it will comply with all applicable laws and regulations in its performance of the contract.
 Biogen does not currently require a separate certification in addition to these contractual provisions.